 It should be stressed that preparation of standard seawater was nothing new for Knudsen.
 Prior to the Stockholm Conference he had made five different batches of such standards for use in Danish hydrographic work.
 About 80 tubes of standard seawater were prepared in April 1900 and was distributed to Russia, Sweden, Norway, Finland and Germany and was used for all Danish titrations until August 1902.

 From the start of preparation of the standard has remained the same in principle though there have been some changes in detail.
 The water has usually been collected at the surface in the North Atlantic and transported in glass carboys or, more recently, polythene containers to the Standard Seawater Service premises.
 It is then pumped through filters into the storage tank and circulated through the filters for 2-3 weeks to achieve thorough mixing.
 During this period the seawater is gradually diluted with distilled water to give a final salinity near 35.
-For sealing the seawater in the glass ampoules the method used today is similar to the one described by Knudsen in 1903, though the scale is now much bigger of course.
+For sealing the seawater in the glass ampoules the method used during the 20th century was similar to the one described by Knudsen in 1903.